cchurch/api-docs/source/includes/_api_poll.md

 Status Code | Description
 ----------- | -----------
-400	| Header is not understood or has an incorrect value 101	| Switching Protocols
+400	| Header is not understood or has an incorrect value 101	| Switching protocols

 ### Data Exchange

 The client communicates with the server after a successful handshake by sending an object as Json-formatted string.
 The 'message' send is being triggered by the client by calling the appropriate WebSocket 'send' function (the method depends on the client environment)

-The client has to specify via Json what kind of data it is going to be polling and from which devices.
-See [Initialize Poll](#initialize-poll), [Resource Type](#poll), [Event Objects](#event-objects)
+The client has to specify via Json what kind of data it is going to be polling and from which devices (See [Initialize Poll](#initialize-poll), [Resource Type](#poll), [Event Objects](#event-objects))

 WebSocket is an event-driven API.
 When messages are received a message event is delivered to the the 'onmessage' function, where the message is being received and parsed

 The connection can be severed at any given time using the 'close' function

-A successful handshake can be established even with an incorrect data set in the Json-formatted string.
-This action will however yield 'message' response error codes for each individual encountered problem based on the [Errors](#errors) section
+<aside class="warning">A successful handshake can be established even with an incorrect data set in the Json-formatted string</aside>

+WebSocket polling will additionally return 'message' response error codes for each individual encountered problem based on the [Errors](#errors) section

 ### Message Error Status Codes

 Status Code | Description
 ----------- | -----------
-400 | Invalid Resource
+400 | Invalid resource
-401	| Access Denied
+401	| Access denied
-412 | Auth Lost
+412 | Auth lost
 200	| OK